mmomen/rean-practice/README.md

 ### Setup, Resources

-* cfn.yaml
+* CloudFormation
-    * The Cloudformation template that sets up the infrastructure.
+    * cfn.yaml is the Cloudformation template that sets up the infrastructure.
     * The resources include:
         * VPC (mm-vpc)
             * Security Groups